Leaderboard

 6 points

-16. I'm not sure anyones ridiculed you??
+I'm not sure anyones ridiculed you??
 I don't agree with a lot of posts on here but surely a bit of debate is what it's all about?
 If we all thought the same it would be boring.
 Your opinion is as relevant as anyone else's but there are going to be people that disagree.
 Personally I welcome posts from older supporters as they often bring things up I wasn't aware of and it's great to hear the history of the club from someone who's been there and seen it.
 On the Australian signings I do have a very different view to you though and don't really understand why you're going in on Clint?
 I actually think the recruitment has been pretty good under him and all the overseas lads he's brought in have been excellent both on and off the field and really made a difference.
 If you think differently that's absolutely fine.
 From what ive seen and read about this new lad, he looks a cracking prospect and we've done well to get him.
 If that means we have to pay for flights, accommodation etc then so be it.
 I don't think Clints going to put the clubs finances at risk to bring him here.
 I agree it's frustrating when players do the dirty on the club but it's the nature of the beast and happens to all clubs.
-I also don't think it's the overseas lads that have been the problem for us in recent years, I think they've been superb.
+I also don't think it's the overseas lads that have been the problem for us in recent years, I think they've been superb.6 points

 5 points

-22. When you assume you make an ass out of u and me ...
+When you assume you make an ass out of u and me ...
 Winning always helps, indeed that is why it has the greatest single value in the grading scale.
 Nobody would ever deny that.
 But in counter to your suggestion that this is all about winning, I'd also point to how HKR, Leigh and Wigan have all over the past 3 to 4 years had rebrands and consciously invested in improving their matchday experience beyond the on field.
 For example, Leigh now have live entertainment at every game, HKR with the Craven Streat end, and Wigan have Robin Park doing lots for them.
 The whole point of this system is that its not just one thing or the other that a club needs to be good at, its everything.
-Shockingly the clubs doing well across the board are the ones seeing results, those that aren't are not...
+Shockingly the clubs doing well across the board are the ones seeing results, those that aren't are not...5 points

 4 points